minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Trust between Dutch back-end and Federation Gateway

-When exchanging keys, the Federation Gateway and the Dutch backend mutually authenticate with a X.509 client and server certificates, as described in [EFGS/2] (NOTE:  Section 6,   ).
+When exchanging keys, the Federation Gateway and the Dutch backend mutually authenticate with a X.509 client and server certificates, as described in [EFGS/2] (Section 6).
 The Dutch back-end will verify (pin) the Federation Gateway explicitly.
 The Federation Gateway will authenticate the Dutch back-end explicitly (page 48 of [EFGS/2]

 ## Key Stuffing

 In theory it could happen that we send only a few files from a few infected persons to the gateway.
 To ensure that a compromised gateway wouldn’t be able to link keys so it can track persons across multiple days, the same stuffing rules as applied domestically are applied before we upload them to the Gateway.
+In addition to the stuffing we currently do, we should also randomize regions of interest, so real keys are indistinguishable from stuffed keys.

 # Privacy Considerations